mozilla/ichnaea/docs/api/index.rst

 Parse Error
 -----------

-If the client sends a malformed request, typically sending malformed or invalid JSON, the service will respond with a `parseError` message with a HTTP 400 error code:
+If the client sends a malformed request, typically sending malformed or invalid JSON, the service will respond with a ``parseError`` message and a HTTP 400 error code:

 .. code-block:: javascript